Amazon Braket

 š Something went wrong?
 Find us in Slack!

-Cancel a Hybrid Jobā
+Cancel a Jobā

 For hybrid jobs, the cancel command terminates the classical hybrid job container immediately and does a best effort to cancel all of the related quantum tasks that are still in a non-terminal state.
 This will stop the job and prevent further charges although some charges may still apply for the work that has already been done.
 The job status will be updated to CANCELLED